The 50 Best Family Travel Destinations In Each State

 Great Sand Dunes National Park—Mosca, Colorado

 You won’t soon forget a visit to the lunar landscape of the Great Sand Dunes National Park in Colorado.
 This expanse of rolling, soft sand dunes is perfect for—believe it or not—sledding!
 Kids will love sliding down the dunes and building sandcastles on the banks of Medano Creek, and you’ll love the natural beauty (and the great photo opps).
-Stick around for a night for an unparalleled stargazing opportunity!

 The Maritime Aquarium—Norwalk, Connecticut